CoderTheDuggy/IamgetoTextTranslater/README.md

 Execute the script:
 ```
-python imgToChars.py
+python ImgToAscii.py
 ```
-First, you must enter the path to the image
+- First, you must enter the path to the image.
-Than you can enter the width to resize to or nothing to calculate it from the height.
+- Then you can enter the width to resize to or nothing to calculate it from the height.
-After that you can enter the height to resize to or nothing to calculate it from the width.
+- After that you can enter the height to resize to or nothing to calculate it from the width.
-If you leave both width and height empty, it uses the original width and height.
+- If you leave both width and height empty, it uses the original width and height.
+- Now you are requested to enter the offset.
+By leaving it blank, the default offset is calculated.
+You can also enter a number to use a custom offset or enter `disabled`, so the offset is disabled!
-If it hasn't been disabled, there appears an output file in the dir of the script or, if set, in the custom-location!
+- If it hasn't been disabled, there appears an output file in the dir of the script or, if set, in the custom-location!